NEW STUDENT ORIENTATION

-New student orientation is designed to help new students make the transition to college life.
+New student orientation is designed to help students make the transition to college life.
 New students will become familiar with the campus, their classmates, upper-class students, faculty, and staff.
 Formal and informal meetings are planned with faculty, academic advisors, staff, Peer Mentors, and Resident Assistants (RAs).

-Peer mentors are student volunteers committed to helping new students learn about and become familiar with the college community.
+Peer mentors are upper-class student volunteers committed to helping new students learn about and become familiar with the college community.
 These upper-class students will interact with new students throughout the year.

 During the initial days of orientation, there will be educational and social programs and recreational activities for new students to become acquainted with other students.

 New and upper-class students can learn more about the variety of campus organizations and events offered at LVC during this informative fair.
 Representatives from many student groups are available to discuss their organizations and to answer questions.
 Look for announcements of the event during the first week of classes.

 STUDENT, FACULTY, AND ENSEMBLE CONCERTS